mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 * $request.path - Entire request path
 * $request.headers - Http headers of the request
 * $config.<param_name> - Configuration parameter value from environment or local.env file
+* $session.negotiatedContentType - Negotiated content type.
+Can be sent to callbacks and error callbacks
+* $session.uniqueId - UniqueID for the request session

 **Advanced parameters for developers:**